 Some banks also now charge for providing paper statements, a practice that is being more widely adopted, as they seek to persuade their customers to switch to on-line statements.

 It is unlikely that your bank will flag up these increases to you.
-Most are unlikely to do much more than send out their schedule of new tariffs, without pointing out the changes.
 You will need to go through the schedule of tariffs to establish what changes have been introduced.